nekr0z/waechter/README.md

 The app requires no installation as such.
 If Go and Docker are installed in the system, you may [give Waechter a test run](#testing-with-a-sample-configuration) right away.

 ### Compiling
-You can always download precompiled amd64 binary from the [releases page](https://github.com/nekr0z/waechter/releases), but it's also perfectly OK to compile Waechter yourself.
+You can always download a precompiled binary from the [releases page](https://github.com/nekr0z/waechter/releases), but it's also perfectly OK to compile Waechter yourself.
 Provided that you have Go installed, all you need to do is:

     $ git clone https://github.com/nekr0z/waechter.git
     $ cd waechter